 Philippe is a freelance photojournalist from southern France, based in Lebanon.
-He currently writes for NOW Lebanon (Beirut) and as a correspondent for the Frankfurter Rundschau (Germany).
-His work encompasses reportage for various European and Lebanese media such as l’Orient – Le Jour, Reporterre, the Süddeutsche Zeitung, Politis, the Middle-East Eye and Neues Deutschland.
+He currently works as a freelance correspondent for the Frankfurter Rundschau (Germany), Reporterre (France) and writes for the anarchist news outlet Mouais – Le Mensuel dubitatif (France).

 Philippe’s focus lays on solidarity movements, intersectional struggles and inequalities, mountains and sea, humans and nature.
-In his free time, he likes to engage in street and landscape photography.

 His work ethics is grounded in critical, profeminist, antiracist and anarchist values and in his queer identity.